TL;DR

 With a shared space, memberships are typically flexible enough that members are not tied down to using it on a set schedule or at specific times of the day.
 This enables members to use the space on a part-time or as-needed basis, making it a much more affordable option than what would traditionally be available.

-These are the reasons why commissary kitchens are the ideal choice for food entrepreneurs looking to get their business off the ground.
+For these reasons, commissary kitchens are the ideal choice for small-scale food operators looking to get their business off the ground.

 Shared-use kitchen facilities borrow from the coworking model by selling space and community.
 This means the primary way that shared kitchens make money is by selling access to the space, equipment, and resources that someone needs in order to be successful.

-• Benefit from coworking space automation software like Optix
+- Benefit from coworking space software like Optix

 You can use Optix to:

 Here at Optix, we support a wide variety of flex space businesses including a number of shared commercial kitchens around the world.
-Here are a few examples of shared commercial kitchens (and Optix clients!) who are shaping the food industry and empowering culinary entrepreneurs to succeed.
+Here are a few examples of shared commercial kitchens (and Optix clients!) who are shaping the food industry.

 Chefs Touch Commissary Kitchen

 Chefs Touch Commissary Kitchen is a shared commercial kitchen located in the Bay area of California.
-They offer 17,000 square feet of full-service, shared use commercial kitchen space including a flat griddle top, char broiler, meat slicer, commercial gas stoves, and more.
+They offer 17,000 square feet of full-service, shared use commercial kitchen including a flat griddle top, charbroiler, meat slicer, commercial gas stoves, and more.

 Though they serve a wide variety of food-based businesses, their primary demographic is food trucks, caterers and bakers.
 In fact, their space is able to equip a whopping 65 food trucks at one time!